imrand-dev/software-design-notes/README.md

         - (Thoughts: we might do some other high-ROI activity instead)
     - Postpone != procrastinate (procrastination is not getting things done that should have been done)
     - Don’t finalize one component at a time when several components interconnect.
 Work on several at a time and integrate them as they go along
-    - Don't really do something, until you really find value in doing it.
+    - Don't do something, until you find value in doing it.
     - Why we don’t postpone?
         * Because we’re scared that we won’t have time for testing.
         * We take decisions early to test them and we’re stuck with them.